Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Handling the Ethical and Practical Issues of Addiction Treatment

 Independent practice licenses are what master’s programs lead to in SUD counseling.
-But the very fact there is no supervision means that graduates at this level have to meet the ultimate in professional and ethical standards in a field that is notoriously thorny.
-So coursework in Advanced Legal and Ethical Issues, Professional Orientation and Identity, and Counseling Ethics are certain to be required in your master’s studies.
+But the very fact that there is no supervision means that graduates at this level have to meet the ultimate in professional and ethical standards in a field that is notoriously thorny.
+So coursework in Advanced Legal and Ethical Issues, Professional Orientation and Identity, and Counseling Ethics is certain to be required in your master’s studies.

 Many programs also give you extra preparation for dealing with the day-to-day challenges of working in a human resource system that is notoriously hard to navigate.
 Classes in Planning and Case Management help you better understand the process, and coursework like Foundations of Growth and Development and Addiction Profession Supervision set you up to help oversee other counselors through the process as well.